Rift valley

-A rift valley is a linear shaped lowland between several highlands or mountain ranges created by the action of a geologic rift.
+A rift valley is a linear shaped lowland between several highlands or mountain ranges produced by the action of a geologic rift.
 Rifts are formed as a result of the pulling apart of the lithosphere due to extensional tectonics.
 The linear depression may subsequently be further deepened by the forces of erosion.
 More generally the valley is likely to be filled with sedimentary deposits derived from the rift flanks and the surrounding areas.
 In many cases rift lakes are formed.
 One of the best known examples of this process is the East African Rift.
 On Earth, rifts can occur at all elevations, from the sea floor to plateaus and mountain ranges in continental crust or in oceanic crust.
 They are often associated with a number of adjoining subsidiary or co-extensive valleys, which are typically considered part of the principal rift valley geologically.

 Earth's rift valleys

 The most extensive rift valley is located along the crest of the mid-ocean ridge system and is the result of sea floor spreading.
 Examples of this type of rift include the Mid-Atlantic Ridge and the East Pacific Rise.

-Many existing continental rift valleys are the result of a failed arm (aulacogen) of a triple junction, although there are two, the East African Rift and the Baikal Rift Zone, which are currently active, as well as a third which may be, the West Antarctic Rift System.
-In these instances, not only the crust but entire tectonic plates are in the process of breaking apart to create new plates.
+Many existing continental rift valleys are the result of a failed arm (aulacogen) of a triple junction, although there are three, the East African Rift, Rio Grande rift and the Baikal Rift Zone, which are currently active, as well as a fourth which may be, the West Antarctic Rift System.
+In these instances, not only the crust but entire tectonic plates are in the process of breaking apart forming new plates.
 If they continue, continental rifts will eventually become oceanic rifts.

 Other rift valleys are the result of bends or discontinuities in horizontally-moving (strike-slip) faults.
 When these bends or discontinuities are in the same direction as the relative motions along the fault, extension occurs.
 For example, for a right lateral-moving fault, a bend to the right will result in stretching and consequent subsidence in the area of the irregularity.
 In the view of many geologists today, the Dead Sea lies in a rift which results from a leftward discontinuity in the left lateral-moving Dead Sea Transform fault.
 Where a fault breaks into two strands, or two faults run close to each other, crustal extension may also occur between them, as a result of differences in their motions.
 Both types of fault-caused extension commonly occur on a small scale, producing such features as sag ponds or landslides.